mattbierbaum/arxiv-public-datasets/README.md

 **Bulk PDF conversion for Kaggle (Google Cloud) download**

-After downloading all pdfs, execute the following, use optional argument `--dir` if the pdfs are not at the default directory:
+After downloading all pdfs, execute the following, use optional argument `--dir` if the pdfs are not at the default location:
 ```
 python bin/convert_directory.py --dir [OPTIONAL pdfs_directory, default $ARXIV_DATA/tarpdfs] -N [OPTIONAL number_of_processes, default cpu_count]
 ```